Gteditor99/dhokla-cli/README.md

 This tool is intended for legal use only. <br>
 I do not condone piracy or illegal activity associated with the use of this tool. <br>
-It is your responsibility to use this tool <br>
-in compliance with your local regulations. <br>
+It is your responsibility to use this tool in compliance with your local regulations. <br>

 </table>